 Pied: Spotted or Mottled.

-Chamoisee (or Chamoise for bucks) Any shade or mixture of brown, characteristic markings are a black stripe along the back, black markings on legs and black facial stripes.
+Chamoisee (or Chamoise for bucks) Any shade or mixture of brown, characteristic markings are a black stripe along the back, black markings on legs, black underbelly and black facial stripes.

 Two-Tone Chamoisee: two tone brown usually with the front quarter lighter.